CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

 SeIncreaseWorkingSetPrivilege 	Increase a process working set            	Disabled
 ```

 This is big!
 We have `SeImpersonatePrivilege` enabled.
-We’re going to try different armories first, so we will keep this as a last resort.
+Knowing Windows Defender is active, I really don't want to go through the trouble in trying to manually transfer GodPotato or any other exploits needed in this case, while trying to bypass the AV.
+I'll start with potential enumeration techniques sliver might have for us in the `armory` list.
+If none are useful, we can come back to this point. :(

 ---

 ## CredDump : Sliver Armory `SharpChrome`

-My current thought is to find out if there are any stored plaintext passwords on the system.
+My plan is to find out if there are any stored passwords on the system.
 Since our current machine’s host name is called `web.hacksmarter` and is hosting a webserver.
-It would’nt hurt to run an armory tool called `SharpChrome` to see if we could grab plaintext credentials from other users.
+It would’nt hurt to run an armory tool called `SharpChrome` to see if we could grab plaintext credentials from other users stored on Chrome or Microsoft Edge.

 I’ll first run a quick `chrome` check